awsdocs/aws-global-accelerator-dev-guide/doc_source/monitoring-global-accelerator.flow-logs.md

 ### Amazon S3 log file permissions<a name="monitoring-global-accelerator.flow-logs-publishing-S3.log-file-permissions"></a>

 In addition to the required bucket policies, Amazon S3 uses access control lists \(ACLs\) to manage access to the log files created by a flow log\.
 By default, the bucket owner has `FULL_CONTROL` permissions on each log file\.
 The log delivery owner, if different from the bucket owner, has no permissions\.
 The log delivery account has `READ` and `WRITE` permissions\.
-For more information, see [Access Control List \(ACL\) Overview](https://docs.aws.amazon.com/AmazonS3/latest/gsg/acl-overview.html) in the *Amazon Simple Storage Service User Guide*\.
+For more information, see [Access control list \(ACL\) overview](https://docs.aws.amazon.com/AmazonS3/latest/gsg/acl-overview.html) in the *Amazon Simple Storage Service User Guide*\.

 ### Enable publishing flow logs to Amazon S3<a name="monitoring-global-accelerator.flow-logs-publishing-S3.enable"></a>